Abdul Rashid Dostum: Operation Enduring Freedom

 Dostum returned to Afghanistan in May 2001 to open up a new front before the U.S.-led campaign against the Taliban joined him, along with Commander Massoud, Ismail Khan and Mohammad Mohaqiq.
 On 17 October 2001, the CIA's eight-man Team Alpha, including Johnny Micheal Spann landed in the Dar-e-Suf to link up with Dostum.
 Three days later, the 12 members of Operational Detachment Alpha (ODA) 595 landed to join forces with Dostum and Team Alpha.
 Dostum, the Tajik commander Atta Muhammad Nur and their American allies defeated Taliban forces and recaptured Mazar-i-Sharif on 10 November 2001.

 On 24 November 2001, 15,000 Taliban soldiers were due to surrender after the Siege of Kunduz to American and Northern Alliance forces.
 Instead, 400 Al-Qaeda prisoners arrived just outside Mazar-i-Sharif.
 After they surrendered to Dostum, they were transferred to the 19th century garrison fortress, Qala-i-Jangi.
 The next day, while being questioned by CIA officers Spann and David Tyson, they used concealed weapons to revolt, triggering what became the Battle of Qala-i-Jangi against the guards.
 The uprising was finally brought under control after six days.

 Dasht-i-Leili massacre

 Dostum has been accused by Western journalists of responsibility for the suffocating or otherwise killing of Taliban prisoners in December 2001, with the number of victims estimated as 2,000.
-In 2009, Dostum denied the accusations and US President Obama ordered an investigation into the massacre.
+In 2009, Dostum denied the accusations and US President Obama ordered an investigation into the massacre, which as of August 2025, never took place.